Ivalpe/PlatformGame_Development/README.md

 - **Main Menu**:
   - A main menu with options for starting a new game, loading a saved game, adjusting settings, viewing credits, and exiting.
   - The settings menu features sliders for adjusting music and sound effects volumes, and a checkbox for toggling fullscreen mode.

+## Fixes from Previous Releases

+- **Enemy Movement**:
+  - Dynamic movement for enemies to make the game world feel more alive.